 Publications & Research

-- Academic journal publications (past 5 years only.
-Please refer to Google Scholar for past years)
+- Academic journal publications (Past 5 years only.
+Please refer to the Google Scholar for all publications)

-"When to go it alone?: Examining Post-conversion Performance of International Joint Ventures," forthcoming at Journal of International Business Studies.
+"When to go it alone?: Examining Post-conversion Performance of International Joint Ventures," Journal of International Business Studies, 2019: 998-1020

 "The Contingent Effects of Political Strategies on Firm Performance: A Political Network Perspective," with Yan Zhang, Strategic Management Journal, 2018 39(8): 2152-2177.